15-Year Fixed-Rate Versus 30-Year Fixed-Rate Mortgage Comparisons

-This BLOG On Comparison Of 15 Year Fixed Rate Versus 30 Year Fixed Rate Mortgage Was Updated On May 15, 2017
+This BLOG On Comparison Of 15-Year Fixed-Rate Versus 30-Year Fixed-Rate Mortgage Was Updated On July 3rd, 2019

 Of the two mortgage term options is the 15-year fixed-rate mortgage or 30-year fixed-rate mortgage period better?

 - There are benefits of 15-year fixed rate versus 30-year fixed rate mortgage

 - These are the two common periods over which people choose to pay their mortgages in, so what is the difference?

 - But what are the pros and cons of repaying a loan over a shorter or longer period?

 Lower Mortgage Rates On 15 Year Fixed Rate Versus 30 Year Fixed Rate Mortgage

 Homeowners can choose a 30 year fixed mortgage rate versus 15-year fixed mortgage rate and make extra monthly payments and get the loan paid in full in 15 years.
 However, mortgage rates on 15-year term loans are generally lower than 30 year fixed rate mortgages.
 However, mortgages usually have the advantage of lower interest rates and the interest payments are usually tax-deductible for a normal family home.